Equivariant localizing invariants of simple varieties: Localizing and truncating invariants of simple varieties

-We give the constructive definition of simple varieties straightaway.
-We emphasize that this definition stays within the realm of classical algebraic geometry. \begin{definition}[Simple varieties $\eB^G_k$] Let $\eB^G_k \subseteq \Sch^G_k$ be the full subcategory given by the following closure properties: \begin{enumerate} \item (the point) The point $\pt$ with the trivial $G$ action lies in $\eB^G_k$.
-Moreover, $\eB^G_k$ is closed on finite disjoint unions. \item (projective bundles) If $\eE \in \Vect(X/G)$ is an equivariant vector bundle of rank $\geq 1$ everywhere\footnote{The rank conditions here and below are equivalent to the associated projectivization having nonempty fibers.}, then
+Let $G$ be any affine group scheme over $k$.
+We give the constructive definition of simple $G$-equivariant varieties straightaway.
+We emphasize that this definition stays within the realm of classical algebraic geometry. \begin{definition}[Simple varieties $\eB^G_k$] Let $\eB^G_k \subseteq \Sch^G_k$ be the smallest full subcategory satisfying the following closure properties: \begin{enumerate} \item (the point) The point $\pt$ with the trivial $G$ action lies in $\eB^G_k$.
+Moreover, $\eB^G_k$ is closed under finite disjoint unions. \item (projective bundles) Let $X \in \Sch^G_k$ and $\eE \in \Vect(X/G)$ be an equivariant vector bundle. \begin{enumerate} \item If $\eE$ has rank $\geq 1$ everywhere\footnote{The rank conditions here and below are equivalent to the associated projectivization having nonempty fibers.}, then

-More generally, let $d_{\bullet}$ be any dimension vector of total dimension $d$ and assume that $\eE$ has rank $\geq d$ everywhere.
+\item More generally, let $d_{\bullet}$ be any dimension vector of total dimension $d$ and assume that $\eE$ has rank $\geq d$ everywhere.
 Then

-\item (stratified projective bundles with nonempty fibers) Let $X \in \Sch_k$ and $\eF \in \Qcoh(X/G)$ be an equivariant quasi-coherent sheaf on $X$ that can be written as a cokernel of a map of equivariant vector bundles.
-Assume that $\eF$ has rank $\geq 1$ everywhere.
+\end{enumerate} \item (stratified projective bundles with nonempty fibers) Let $X \in \Sch^G_k$ and $\eF \in \Qcoh(X/G)$ be an equivariant quasi-coherent sheaf on $X$ that can be written as a cokernel of a map of equivariant vector bundles. \begin{enumerate} \item Assume that $\eF$ has rank $\geq 1$ everywhere.
 Then

-More generally, let $d_{\bullet}$ be any dimension vector of total dimension $d$ and assume that $\eF$ has rank $\geq d$ everywhere.
+\item More generally, let $d_{\bullet}$ be any dimension vector of total dimension $d$ and assume that $\eF$ has rank $\geq d$ everywhere.
 Then